 - Your car has more hair on the seats than on your dog.

 - You catch yourself growling when you get angry.

-- You receive strange looks when you pop out to lunch, or to the bank.
+- You receive strange looks when you go out to lunch or the bank.

 - Your dog has a better haircut than you do.